webdevratul/webdevratul/README.md

 - 🔭 I’m currently working as a Frontend Web Developer
 - 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on GitHub
-- 💬 Ask me about any confusion
+- 💬 Ask me about Web Development